 I discuss how to handle them in the workplace in my course Social Power.

 In Short: Bad Blood is a lovely book.
-You will learn a lot on human nature while also enjoying a story that reads like a novel.
+You will learn a lot about human nature while also enjoying a story that reads like a novel.